Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Select rocks of various shapes and sizes.
 Paint them to create your own unique village to decorate your garden or home.
 This is a guide about paint a village of rocks.

 My daughter loves to paint.
 So I put her to work!
 I bought a bag of larger river rocks at the Dollar Tree.
 She painted them in different designs.
-After they dried I sprayed them with a clear sealer spray.
-I put a few in all of my potted plants as decoration.

 These are some recycling crafts that we saw last weekend at a festival.
 The pictures aren't the best, but they were very nice.